esridc/OpenData-Backbone/README.md

 # OpenData-Backbone
-A starter application demonstrating how an application might be built against the Open Data API using Backbone.js and Marionette.js.
+A sample application demonstrating how an application might be built against the Open Data API using Backbone.js and Marionette.js.

 See it running here: [http://mjuniper.github.io/OpenData-Backbone/](http://mjuniper.github.io/OpenData-Backbone/)